FingerLeakers/Oberlin_College/Machine_Learning_OC_Fall_2017/README.md

-CSCI374 | Machine Learning and Data Mining | Oberlin College
+### CSCI374 | Machine Learning and Data Mining | Oberlin College

-This repository documents Trevor Martin's labs for Machine Learning and Data Mining during the fall semester of the year 2017.
-These labs differ from those submitted during that period in that their errors are corrected and a difficulty rating has been added.
+Here I document my coursework for the Spring 2017 iteration of CSCI 374.
+I have edited the labs to remove any imperfections in the code, though there still may exist some poor design decisions.
+I may occassionally update the labs to improve the code.
+If there are any faults that you see please contact me: tmartin2@oberlin.edu